25 Developmental Activities for a 6-Month-Old Baby

 19. Face-to-Face Time

 Your baby loves to look at your face!
 They delight in it!
 Face-to-face time with your baby is so important.
 They will begin to read your facial expressions.
-You can play little games by making a serious face and then smiling, see if they pick up on the changes in your facial expressions!
+You can play little games by making a serious face, silly faces, and then smiling, see if they pick up on the changes in your facial expressions!
 You may even get great baby laughs by doing so.

 You can also play a simple game of peekaboo, which reinforces that idea of object permanence!